mozilla/ichnaea/docs/configure.rst

 The celery worker service requires a read-write connection.

-Both of them can be restricted to only DML (data-manipulation) permissions, as neither needs DDL (data-definition) rights.
+Both of them can be restricted to only DML (data-manipulation) permissions as neither need DDL (data-definition) rights.

-DDL changes are only done via the alembic database migration system.
+DDL changes are done using the alembic database migration system.

 GeoIP